-AMERICAN VETERANS FOR EQUAL RIGHTS-CHICAGO CHAPTER (2007): Throughout its 20-year history, the group has served as a voice for LGBT veterans; provided them with moral, financial, and social support; and served as an effective advocate for them in the Chicago area.
+AMERICAN VETERANS FOR EQUAL RIGHTS-CHICAGO CHAPTER (2007): Throughout its more-than-20-year history, the group has served as a voice for LGBT veterans; provided them with moral, financial, and social support; and served as an effective advocate for them in the Chicago area.

 JACQUELINE ANDERSON (1996): As educator and writer, she has contributed to academic discussion of lesbianism and feminism.
-She helped to launch a Lesbian Community Cancer Project clinic on Chicago's South Side; led Yahimba, which held citywide conferences on African American lesbians' needs; and has supported the Institute of Lesbian Studies, the Mountain Moving Coffeehouse, and Gerber/Hart Library.
+She has helped to launch a Lesbian Community Cancer Project clinic on Chicago's South Side; led Yahimba, which held citywide conferences on African American lesbians' needs; and supported the Institute of Lesbian Studies, the Mountain Moving Coffeehouse, and Gerber/Hart Library.

-MARGARET ANDERSON and JANE HEAP (posthumous 2006): This couple were key figures in Chicago's literary renaissance of the early 20th century.
-Through their avant-garde journal The Little Review, they provided an early forum for some of the era's greatest thinkers and writers.
+MARGARET ANDERSON and JANE HEAP (posthumous 2006): This couple were key figures in Chicago's early-20th-century literary renaissance.
+Through their avant-garde journal The Little Review, they provided a forum for some of the era's greatest thinkers and writers.
 Born in Topeka, Kansas, in 1883, Heap died in London in 1964.
 Anderson, born in Indianapolis in 1886, died in Le Cannet, France, in 1973.